-Sections 14.16 and 14.57-14.167 of the Chicago Manual introduce the elements of a citation in a bibliography.
+Sections 14.61-14.64 of the Chicago Manual gives an overview of citations in a bibliography.
 Some elements will not be present in every citation you construct.
 When this happens, just omit the element.

 The author's name(s).
 See the rules on noting author names below.

 The article title or book chapter title if needed.
 A subtitle is separated from the title by a colon.

 The title of the book or journal.
 A subtitle is separated from the title by a colon.